Kontinuation/sedona/docs/community/contributor.md

 New PMC NAME has been voted as a new member of the Apache Sedona PPMC. the vote thread is at: *link to the vote result thread*
 ```

 **Note that there is a grace period of 72 hours from when the PPMC sends the NOTICE to the IPMC to when the PPMC should formally invite the proposed member.
 This is an important part of the overall process.
-Failure to do this can result in an embarassing situation for people involved.**
+Failure to do this can result in an embarrassing situation for people involved.**

 ### Send the invitation